Zum Inhalt springen

 What This Means for SEO

 The central insight: AI agents prefer content that is comprehensive and consolidated.
-Those who bundle multiple related pieces of information in a single document become the preferred source.
-Scattered, fragmented content across many subpages loses visibility.
+Those who bundle related information in a single document become the preferred source.
+Scattered content across many subpages loses visibility.

-At the same time, SAGE shows: traditional rankings remain the foundation.
-The AI agents in the study predominantly accessed the top 3 search results.
+Additionally, SAGE shows: traditional rankings remain the foundation.
+The AI agents in the study mainly accessed the top 3 search results.
 If you don't rank organically on page 1, AI agents won't find you either.

 Agentic SEO in Practice: Workflows and Results